DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 > An example with more secrets hosted by an external Vault is described in our [Vault with initContainer contrib](../vault-initcontainer/README.md).

-# Reference: List of secrets that you can get directly from your secrets store
+# Reference: Secrets that you can get from your secrets store with SPC

 | Secret name |
 | ----------- |